BlackspaceInc/BlackspacePlatform/CONTRIBUTING.md

 #### Kubernetes Dev Flow

-There is a special flow for when you develop portions of Blackspace that are designed to work with Kubernetes, like `kubernetes_logs` source or the `deployment/kubernetes/*.yaml` configs.
+There is a special flow for when you develop Blackspace especially since it is designed to work with Kubernetes.

 This flow facilitates building Blackspace and deploying it into a cluster.